Channel Uncertainty-Aware Robust Beamforming for RIS-Assisted RSMA Communication With Movable Antennas: Proposed Solution for the Optimization Problem

 \section{Proposed Solution for the Optimization Problem}

 It is important to emphasize that the strong coupling among the optimization variables $\widehat{r}_m^{c}$, $\mathbf{p}_{c}$, $\mathbf{p}_{m}$, $\boldsymbol{\Phi}$, and $\widehat{\boldsymbol{t}}$ renders problem \textbf{(P1)} highly non-convex and intractable.
-To tackle this challenge, we employ an alternating optimization strategy that decomposes problem \textbf{(P1)} into three subproblems, which are solved in an iterative manner.
+To tackle this challenge, we develop an efficient iterative solution framework that successively updates the coupled resource-allocation variables through active beamforming design, RIS reflection optimization, and MAs position adaptation.